AdvancedEel850/Hello_World_Demo/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used the IDE of Visual Studio Code from microsoft.

-{Describe the programming language that you used}
+The programming language I used for this project was python 3.10.

 # Useful Websites